 Ultrasound, Microwaves and Optics

 Microwave research is focusing on synthetic aperture radars for mounting on drones.
-This research is part of CIRFA, which is a Centre for Research-based Innovation (SFI).
+This research is part of CIRFA, which is a Center for Research-based Innovation (SFI).

-The UMO-group is teaching various courses on BSc-, MSc- and PhD-level.
-The staff is notably involved in the master-program on Applied Physics and Mathematics (siving-studiet i Anvendt fysikk og matematikk), and has the responsibility for the study-direction on Sensor Technology ('Sensorteknologi').
-The UMO-group also participates on the study-direction on Health Technology ('Helseteknologi').
+The UMO group is teaching various courses at BSc-, MSc- and PhD-level.
+The staff is notably involved in the master's program on Applied Physics and Mathematics, and has the responsibility for the study direction on Sensor Technology ('Sensorteknologi').
+The UMO group also participates in the study direction on Health Technology ('Helseteknologi').

-There are frequently openings for new PhDs and Postdocs within the group, and several opportunities for master-projects.
-Bachelor-projects can also be made on demand, and the group regularly welcomes exchange students and internship students from all over the world.
+There are frequent openings for new PhDs and Postdocs within the group, and several opportunities for master's projects.
+Bachelor projects can also be made on demand, and the group regularly welcomes exchange students and internship students from all over the world.

 Some representative research projects: